7th Pay Commission: Latest updates, why this is bad news for employees

-The Government's decision on recommendation of the 7th Pay Commission on Transport Allowance to the Railway employees has not been appreciated by all.
+The Government's decision on the recommendation of the 7th Pay Commission on Transport Allowance to the Railway employees has not been appreciated by all.

 The National Federation of Indian Railwaymen said it does not agree with the view taken by the Railway Ministry in this case as conveyed to NFIR vide Board's letter dated 17/20-11-2017.
-Federation wants that the Railway Ministry should prepare proper case based on the facts and contentions of NFIR as explained in our letter dated 28/08/2017 tobe placed before DoP&T/MoF.
+Federation wants that the Railway Ministry should prepare a proper case based on the facts and contentions of NFIR as explained in our letter dated 28/08/2017 to be placed before DoP&T/MoF.

-The Federation reiterates that as a result of issuance of instructions dated 17/08/2017, a situation has arisen wherein the Railway employees in Pay Level 3, drawing pay Rs.
-21,700/- and above upto Level 8 hitherto entitled for Transport Allowance @ Rs.
+The Federation reiterates that as a result of the issuance of instructions dated 17/08/2017, a situation has arisen wherein the Railway employees in Pay Level 3, drawing pay Rs.
+21,700/- and above up to Level 8 hitherto entitled to Transport Allowance @ Rs.
 3600 + DA thereon (in A1/A class cities and in other cities @ Rs.1800 + DA thereon) have been deprived of the said rate due to the new norm for entitlement only when their pay reaches Rs.24,2001/-.

-Further it is relevant to take note that pursuant to acceptance of the recommendations of 5th Pay Commission and 6th Pay Commission, the rates revised as follows:-
+Further, it is relevant to take note that pursuant to acceptance of the recommendations of 5th Pay Commission and 6th Pay Commission, the rates revised as follows:-

 (a) Recommendations of 5th Pay Commission - Transport Allowance RBE No. 179/1997 (rates w.e.f.
 01/08/1997)